-Water can certainly kill some succulents, however, it is also essential to their survival.
+Water can kill some succulents, however, it is also essential to their survival.
 All succulents need to be watered, but just how much can differ between genera and species.

-In the garden, succulents grow much better and are also more hardy and so no alternations to soil are required.
+In the garden, succulents grow much better and are also more hardy and so no alternations to soil are usually required.
 We found succulents will grow just about anywhere in the ground as long as they are not planted in areas that can flood.

 The hardy succulents tend to survive ok.
 If you live in a tropical climate it may be a good idea to grow succulents undercover and control the water intake, only watering when potting mix has completely dried out.

 In parts of the world where winters are quite harsh (frost & snow) succulents can go deeply dormant and will not require water for almost the whole of winter.
 If you live in such climate it is also essential that your succulents are protected from frost as the majority of succulents are not frost hardy.

 Most succulents need a certain amount of bright light and sun to grow well and are not suitable to be planted in shaded areas or indoors.
 There are, however, succulents tolerant of shade such as Haworthia, Gasteria, Ceropegia, Sansevieria etc.).
 These succulents will grow in a bright spot indoors but even they can be killed by too much water and should only be watered when the potting mix dries up from previous watering.